SWS90/EzioHook/README.md

 Grab dinput8.dll in the Release folder and drop it next to the game .exe

 Known bugs:
 Alt-Tabbing back into game will immediately crash the game.
+[AC2] - Having a different scale other than the default of 1 when entering certain events (for example crowd blending) will automatically resize the player to default.
+However leaving the event will resize the player to the previous set scale.
+Attemping to scale the player down after this will result in a incorrect looking/acting player.
+You must return to the title screen and reload your save to fix this!

 Game compatibility:
 Ezio Hooks memory addresses were made using the Steam version of each game.